Yakshith966/vue-dashboard/README.md

 - **Image Upload**: Seamlessly upload slide images and carousel content to enhance the visual appeal of your website.
 - **User Authentication**: Secure login functionality ensures only authorized users can access and manage the dashboard, safeguarding sensitive information.

 With our Vue.js Admin Dashboard, managing your website has never been more efficient or user-friendly.
-Experience the power of simplified administration today!
+Experience the power of simplified administration